The Best Power Bars

-Wall outlets are not only often out of the way and difficult to manoeuvre to when behind furniture or a TV stand, but the minute you have a third thing to plug in you have to start making decisions about what does or doesn’t deserve power.
-The simple solution is investing in a great power bar which will get you at least double the number of outlets, and they’ll be in more convenient, easy to reach spots around your space.
+Wall outlets can be out of the way and difficult to reach if they are located behind furniture or a TV stand and when you find yourself needing to plug in a third device in, you have to start making decisions about what does or doesn’t deserve power.
+The simple solution is to invest in a great power bar that will get you at least double the number of outlets in an easy to reach spot in your space.

-With the six options we’ve found for you, you’re able to get up to 12 extra outlets anywhere from three to 12 feet away from the wall outlet, plus a handful of USB ports, and most with surge protection.
-Not only that, but we have three different styles in design so that you can get what you need for the space you’re working with.
+With the options we’ve found for you, you’re able to get up to 12 extra outlets anywhere from three to 12 feet away from the wall outlet, plus a handful of USB ports, and most with surge protection.
+Not only that, but we have included different design styles so that you can get what you need for the space you’re working with.

 |Number of Ports:||6 AC|